Bizcomm-convospan/Trendsetter/ARCHITECTURE.md

 ### 2. Asynchronous Backend (Firebase Functions & Firestore)

 -   **Role:** An event-driven system for handling heavy, long-running background tasks like AI analysis and web crawling.
--   **Technology:** Firebase Functions (Node.js), Firestore, Genkit AI.
+-   **Technology:** Firebase Functions (Node.js), Firestore, Genkit AI, Playwright.
 -   **Key Features:**
     -   **Decoupled Functions:** The system uses two distinct, single-responsibility functions for prospecting:
         1.  **`prospect` (The Job Creator):** A lightweight HTTP-triggered function that receives a request from the API Gateway.
 Its only job is to create a "job" document in Firestore and **immediately** return a `jobId`.
 It does not wait for the long-running task to complete.
         2.  **`onProspectingJobCreated` (The Background Worker):** A Firestore-triggered function that activates whenever a new job document is created.
-This "worker" is responsible for executing the entire long-running prospecting flow in the background (calling the crawler, running the Genkit AI flow, etc.).
+This "worker" is responsible for executing the entire long-running prospecting flow in the background (calling the crawler tool, running the Genkit AI flow, etc.).
+    -   **Integrated Crawler Tool:** The web crawling logic, which uses Playwright, is now a **Genkit Tool** that runs directly within the Firebase Functions environment.
+This eliminates the need for a separate, standalone crawler service, reducing deployment complexity and removing a network hop.
+The browser instance is intelligently managed and reused across function invocations for optimal performance.
     -   **Firestore as a Job Queue:** The `prospecting_jobs` collection acts as a simple but effective job queue.
 The worker function updates the job's status (`queued`, `processing`, `complete`, `failed`) directly in its Firestore document.
 The frontend listens to these changes in real-time to display live progress updates.
-    -   **Webhook Notifications:** Upon successful job completion, the background worker can send a `POST` request to an optional `webhookUrl` (e.g., to a WordPress plugin), allowing for seamless integration with external systems.
 -   **Benefits:**
     -   **Responsiveness:** The user gets an immediate response with a `jobId`, dramatically improving the user experience.
     -   **Resilience:** If the heavy-lifting worker function fails, it doesn't affect the user-facing API.
 The job can be retried or marked as failed without the user's session timing out.
     -   **Scalability:** The system can handle a large influx of requests by queuing them in Firestore for the background workers to process at a controlled rate.

-### 3. Optimized Crawler Service

--   **Role:** A dedicated, standalone service for reliably and efficiently crawling websites.
--   **Technology:** Express.js, Playwright.
--   **Key Features:**
-    -   **Persistent Browser:** The service no longer launches a costly new browser for every request.
-Instead, it initializes a **single, persistent browser instance** on startup.
-New requests simply open a new page in the existing browser, which is dramatically faster and less resource-intensive.
-    -   **Content Extraction:** The service uses `node-html-parser` to strip away scripts, styles, and navigation, returning only the clean, main text content of the page.
-This reduces the amount of data sent to the AI, lowering costs and improving accuracy.
--   **Benefits:**
-    -   **Performance:** Crawl times are significantly reduced.
-    -   **Stability:** Enhanced error handling and timeouts mean that one problematic website won't bring down the entire service.
-    -   **Cost-Effectiveness:** Lower resource consumption and smaller AI payloads translate to lower hosting and API costs.
+    -   **Simplified Operations:** With one fewer service to deploy, manage, and monitor, the overall operational burden is significantly reduced.

 ## End-to-End Workflow: An Example